swanson/friendly_code/README.md

 ## Guidelines
 This gem generates codes that are all UPPERCASE.
 However, your application should allow the user to enter the code with any casing (including mixed casing).

-By default, the gem will return codes that are 6 digits in length.
+By default, the gem will return codes that are 6 characters in length.

 Based on the available characters (below) and length of 6, there are 17^6 unique permutations (~24 Million).
 It is still recommended that you check for and handle the possibility of duplicates in your application.